ExlLab/CopyRange2Zalo/README.md

 # Alexa-with-NodeMCU
-Home Automation With Alexa and NodeMCU or ESP8266
+Home Automation With Alexa and ESP8266 or NodeMCU CP2102 V2